goodplay/goodplay/README.rst

 * resolve and auto-install Ansible role dependencies prior to test run
 * run your tests within Docker_ container(s), an already existing test environment, or on localhost
-* built as a pytest_ plugin, so you can run your goodplay tests together with your other tests
+* built as a pytest_ plugin to have a solid test runner foundation, plus you can run your goodplay tests together with your other tests

 .. _`Ansible 2.x playbook tasks`: https://docs.ansible.com/playbooks.html
 .. _`Ansible inventories`: https://docs.ansible.com/ansible/intro_inventory.html